russmckendrick/docker/php-fpm/README.md

 PHP-FPM
 =============

-A Docker build which runs just PHP 5.4 with PHP-FPM.
+A Docker build which runs a CentOS 7 conatiner with just PHP 5.4 with PHP-FPM.

 - `PHP_POOL` = The Pool name to use, the default is `[www]`
 - `PHP_PORT` = The port number to bind PHP-FPM to, the default os `9000`